eclipse-kura/kura/_posts/builtin/2022-08-04-device-configuration-changes.md

 In the example above, a *ClockService* update triggered the delay timer, which was then reset by a configuration update on the *FilesystemLogProvider*.
 Afterward, no configuration updates reset the timer so the message containing the two PIDs was sent after expiration.

-## Configuration Change Publisher
+## Event Publisher

-The `org.eclipse.kura.configuration.change.publisher` does the actual publishing on a user-defined topic of the form:
+By default, the `org.eclipse.kura.event.publisher` used by the configuration change manager does the actual publishing on a user-defined topic of the form:

 `$EVT/#account_id/#client_id/CONF/V1/CHANGE`